csstools/postcss-plugins/packages/css-tokenizer/README.md

 - must be transformable
 - must be able to serialize from a constructed AST
 - must be able to serialize from a parsed AST (without any mutation or data loss)
-- must have the same interface as the PostCSS tokenizer.
+- tokens must have the same interface as the PostCSS tokenizer.
+This does not mean that tokens will be equivalent or that the tokenizer will have the exact same interface.

 This will be a mashup of my previous work on a [CSS tokenizer in Go](https://github.com/romainmenke/css) and the API surface of the PostCSS tokenizer.